-An individual, company, trust or superannuation fund can use this guide to work out their capital gains tax.
+An individual, company, trust or superannuation fund can use this guide to work out their CGT obligations.

-A company, trust or superannuation fund that is required to complete and lodge a Capital gains tax (CGT) schedule 2006 should use the schedule included at the back of this guide.
+A company, trust or superannuation fund that is required to complete and lodge a Capital gains tax (CGT) schedule 2007 (CGT schedule) should use the schedule included at the back of this guide.
 Part C explains when a schedule must be lodged.

-If you have a small business, you should get the publication Guide to capital gains tax concessions for small business (NAT 8384-6.2006).
+If you have a small business, you should get the publication Guide to capital gains tax concessions for small business (NAT 8384-6.2007).

-Natividuals may prefer to use the shorter, simpler Personal investors guide to capital gains tax 2006 (NAT 4152-6.2006) if, during 2005-06, they only:

-- sold some shares

-- sold some units in a managed fund, and/or

-- received a distribution of a capital gain from a managed fund.
+- Individuals may prefer to use the shorter, simpler Personal investors guide to capital gains tax 2007 (NAT 4152-6.2007) if, during 2006-07, they only: - sold some shares - sold some units in a managed fund, and/or - received a distribution of a capital gain from a managed fund.

-This guide does not deal fully with the capital gains tax position of:
+This guide does not deal fully with the CGT position of:

-- a company that is the head company of a consolidated group - the rules that apply to members of a consolidated group modify the application of the capital gains tax rules.
-For more information about the consolidation rules or if you have technical tax enquiries, visit our website or phone the Tax Reform Infoline on 13 24 78 - an individual or entity whose gains or losses are included as part of its income under other provisions of the tax law - for example, from carrying on a business of share trading (see the fact sheet Carrying on a business of share trading, available on our website) - an individual or entity that is not an Australian resident for tax purposes.
+- a company that is the head company of a consolidated group the rules that apply to members of a consolidated group modify the application of the CGT rules.
+For more information about the consolidation rules or if you have technical tax enquiries, visit our website or phone the Tax Reform Infoline on 13 24 78 - an individual or entity whose gains or losses are included as part of its income under other provisions of the tax law - for example, from carrying on a business of share trading (see the fact sheet Carrying on a business of share trading) - an individual or entity that is not an Australian resident for tax purposes.